Changing the Way You Think about Change

 So in the early 70’s when I left the U.S. to live in Europe, all I carried with me was my 200-year-old Mathias Thier violin and one small suitcase.
 Of what I packed, part was clothing.
 The rest was sheet music and one small book. . . the Legge translation of the I Ching (The Book of Change).
 Though I could barely get through a page or two before giving up, I knew this was the beginning of something really really important.

-** Content is now available here.
-See the drop-down menu of the RS page above.
+** See the drop-down menu of the RS page above.
+Books are available at amazon.com.

 The Common Sense Book of Change evolved as an easy-to-read version of this classic.
 Because I found it so difficult to reach the fundamental value buried beneath layers of unnecessary sexism, elitism and scholarly jargon of available versions, I felt compelled to produce a book for others that rings true to the timeless essence that helped me answer my own urgent questions.
 It confirmed what I knew deep within, even and especially when the world did not.